Bride Road: Iveagh Baths

 Located directly opposite The Iveagh Hostel, the building was constructed with red brick, sandstone and granite, a pine roof, steel principles and white tiles inside forming the wall.
-The swimming pool was 65 x 30 foot with white tiles like the walls and its shallow wend of 3 foot 6 inches and deepest of 6 foot.
+The swimming pool was 65 x 30 feet with white tiles like the walls and its shallow end of 3 feet 6 inches and deepest of 6 feet.
 In addition to the swimming pool baths were also added.
 They consisted of 27 baths, 18 for men and 9 for women, both hot and cold baths.
 47 changing rooms were installed at opposite ends of buildings to enforce the segregation of the sexes.
 There were shower baths, foot paths and lavatories.
 As well as the use of the baths for the public the baths were used by the Dublin Swimming Club (TCD), the Boys Brigade Dublin Battalion, St Andrews College Swimming Club, the City of Dublin YMCA all hosting swimming galas.

 The Iveagh Baths opened on 6 June 1906 and was in line with the 19th century philanthropic philosophy of social reform. the baths promoted hygiene, ridded the smell of the poor and cleansed the public physically but aimed to reform the poor morally.
 Bathing was seen as a middle class leisure activity and now lower class people were participating showing the infiltration of middle class ideals into the lower classes.
 The Iveagh Baths were later sold to Dublin Corporation in 1951.